seanbreckenridge/HPI/doc/MAIL_SETUP.md

 This is a distillation of the steps described in [this issue](https://github.com/seanbreckenridge/HPI/issues/15)

-There are two mail modules here -- `my.mail.imap` and `my.mail.mbox`.
+There are two mail parsing modules here -- `my.mail.imap` and `my.mail.mbox`.
 An [`mbox` file](https://docs.python.org/3/library/mailbox.html) is just a collection of email messages in a single text file

+You can also use both modules at the same time -- see `my.mail.all` below

 Remember to first run: `hpi module install my.mail.imap` to install the necessary dependencies